damian-pm/prestashop_examples/examples/DocTranslation/README.md

-# Translation add in module (for only Symfony files)
+# Add module translations (for only Symfony files)

 ### Recommended module
 With this module you can easyer edit translation after generate [click](https://github.com/damian-pm/prestashop_examples/tree/master/examples/ModuleTextTranslate)